Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 - Explaining the use of Microservice Architectures

 ## What works
+Jukka:
+- All of the technologies in this document are clearly linked to one another so understanding was much easier this time.
+The document wasn't also too long.
+- The celery related technologies are much easier to understand in general

 ## Suggested improvements

 Jukka:
 - New supporting learning material (for example youtube)
+- Some of the useful material links don't work properly (last link in the microservice section)

 ## Questions